Safe Sport Resources - For Coaches

 External Resources

+The Coaching Association of Canada (CAC) and its partners are stewards of nation-wide standards and ethics in coach education and development.
 Training and Certification is critical upholding the principles of safe sport.
 Visit their website for extensive information on Sport Safety for parents.

 Creating a healthy and safe sport environment, both on and off the field of play, will benefit all participants.
 Whether you’re a coach, administrator or parent, we all have a role to play in making sport a fun and rewarding experience.